 The Scottish Government published updated guidance on 21 December.
 The guidance continues to emphasise the need for a range of measures to keep staff, children and young people in schools safe from COVID-19.

 Key points you should be aware of which apply to all our secondary schools:

-- all pupils should resume twice-weekly lateral flow testing ahead of their return to school: this is a voluntary programme for young people with no symptoms to help reduce potential outbreaks in schools: find out more - including how to order a test
+- all pupils should undertake twice-weekly lateral flow testing: this is a voluntary programme for young people with no symptoms to help reduce potential outbreaks in schools: find out more - including how to order a test

 - face coverings are still required for all staff and all S1-S6 pupils (unless exempt): these are to be worn in class, corridors and social areas but may be removed for eating and drinking - pupils should provide their own face coverings

 - physical distancing between young people and staff is still required: most schools will keep the same 2m distancing arrangements they had in place already - please refer to your own school information for details

 - although there is still no requirement for strict physical distancing between young people in school, distancing between secondary school pupils is encouraged where possible

 - enhanced ventilation will still be in place so pupils should dress appropriately to keep warm and in line with the school uniform code

 - face coverings remain essential on home to school transport - read more about our transport arrangements